bafulton/simple-log/README.md

   code and logging the output to a list is thread-specific.
 We're setting certain parameters (eg, pretending we're far in the future) in a specific thread, and we need the results of _that_ _thread_.
 Look into best practices for thread- and process-specific logging.
+- [ ] In `SimpleLog`, store each logging level's item indices for faster list generation.
+The indices would break if an item were ever removed from the `SimpleLog`, making it slightly less list-like.
+Needs more thought.
 - [ ] Flesh out documentation.
 - [ ] Add unit tests and CI.
 - [ ] Put on pypi.